Moving From New York to Florida: Movers, Costs, and Benefits

 US News & World Report has good things to say about Jacksonville Beach Elementary, Pine View School, and Somerset Academy Miramar South.

-The cheapest way to move long distance is to DIY the whole thing, but we really wouldn’t recommend it.
+The cheapest way to move long distances is to DIY the whole thing, but we really wouldn’t recommend it.
 While it’s a lower price on paper, once you pay for your truck rental, your gas, your food, and your lodging, you’ll see your savings shrivel up.

 Plus, if you have to take time off from work to pack and haul everything, you’ll have to subtract those missed paychecks, too.